35 GTA 5 Locations Based on Real Life

 Why It Counts: Pacific Bluffs Country Club is based on the Bel-Air Bay Club.
 Keep it separate from the golf club because they are different GTA 5 places.

-Claim Guardrail: Do not confuse it with the Los Santos Golf Club.
+Accuracy Note: Do not confuse it with the Los Santos Golf Club.
 They are separate places.

 GTA 5 Rockford Hills Church